withfriendsco/why-withfriends/src/posts/subscription-boxes-stick-figure.md

 ## Turn your biggest fans into monthly paying members

-Stick Figure, a 5-member live band led by guitarist and producer Scott Woodruff, based out of their studio in Oakland, CA, has been running a successful merch store on Shopify, with fans all over the country buying t-shirts, hoodies, and even Stick Figure-branded tiki mugs.
+Stick Figure, an independent reggae group, has been running a successful merch store on Shopify, with fans all over the country buying t-shirts, hoodies, and even Stick Figure-branded tiki mugs.